Anila Flowers: Bringing the artisan to botanical design.

 Who or what are your main sources of inspiration?

-These days, I get a lot of inspiration from florists who come from Asia, from This Humid House to Leo King.
-Many of them have a background in Ikebana, but it doesn’t have to be.
+These days, I get a lot of inspiration from florists from Asia, like This Humid House and Leo King.
+Many of them have a background in Ikebana.
 A simple piece of earth can be an arrangement, and I find that amazing.
 It says so much with so little.
 A piece of clay with roots is beautiful.
 Not everyone likes it, though.
-Sometimes, we need a little help—placing it in a space, with the right background and light, helps people see it.
-When I’m out in the field and I see stones, sometimes you just need to shine a special light on it, give it a base, to make people stop and notice.
+Sometimes, we need a little help.
+Placing it in a space, with the right background and light, helps people see it.
+When I’m out in the field and I see stones, sometimes you just need to shine a special light on it, put it on a base, to make people stop and notice it.
 What I want is for people to stop and think, What’s that?
 Like esparto grass, it goes unnoticed.
 My village is full of esparto, and the first spiral I ever made was from it.
-Yes, it’s the material that inspires me.
+Yes, I would say it’s the material that inspires me now.

 Are there any emerging trends or innovative techniques that you find particularly exciting?

 It's not just about techniques within the floral world; sometimes it's necessary to draw from other disciplines, both craft-based and artistic.
-For example, I find basketry really interesting and how we can incorporate it into our floral world.
+For example, I find basketry really interesting, I'm thinking about how I can incorporate it into the floral world.
 I believe trends are very personal; it’s about sensitivity.
 My sensitivity is very much focused on botanical materials.
 To me, trends are different—like when someone picks up a piece of clay with roots, I find that wonderful.
 A well-placed trunk—this is what inspires me.
-Anything that makes authentic, pure use of the material.
+Anything that makes authentic, pure use of the material.ç

 What sustainable practices do you incorporate into your daily work as a floral designer?